February 19, 2021, by Jackie Thompson

 Network – Attend career fairs.
 Find insurance firms in your area, introduce yourself and express your interest in joining the world of insurance.
 Ask whether they’ve any placements or vacancies coming up or request to shadow a more experienced member of staff.
 In short, do your research and make connections.

-Also, take a look the companies attending our virtual Graduate Jobs and Internships Fair on Wednesday 3 March between 11am and 3pm.
+Also, take a look at the companies attending our virtual Graduate Jobs and Internships Fair on Wednesday 3 March between 11am and 3pm.
 Register before the day to make the most of your time at the fair.

 No comments yet, fill out a comment to be the first